Lali Espósito: Political impact

 "When Córdoba hosts Cosquín Rock, which is a private event, it receives one billion pesos in subsidies.
 All the artists who were there, for example, Lali 'Depósito,' were paid by the State.
 But Lali 'Depósito' received payments from various governments.
 In one of the concerts, she received 350 thousand dollars.
 So, are you willing to finance those expenses against the VAT that takes away food from poor children in Chaco?
 To finance that culture, you'll burden it on two-thirds of the children are in poverty conditions.
 So, what are the priorities [of the governors]?
 Giving food to the people or filling the pockets of Lali 'Depósito' and having her criticize me at a festival?"

-He further explained that he selected "Depósito" (English: deposit) to refer to the singer because, according to him, "she lives off tax payers at the expense of children's hunger."
+He further explained that he selected "Depósito" (English: deposit) to refer to the singer because, according to him, "she lives off taxpayers at the expense of children's hunger."

 The following day, numerous figures from Argentina's music, television, and film industries, as well as politicians and other notable public figures expressed their support for Lali and the right to free expression.
 The list included María Becerra, Nicki Nicole, Duki, Ricardo Mollo and Catriel Ciavarella of Divididos, Marilina Bertoldi, Andrés Ciro Martínez of Ciro y los Persas, Andrés Calamaro, Dante Spinetta, Juliana Gattas of Miranda!, Leonardo Sbaraglia, Moria Casán, Carla Peterson, Pablo Echarri, Ofelia Fernández, and Guillermo Moreno among many others.

 That same day, Lali posted an open letter directed at Milei in which she shared her work history since the age of 10, highlighting her success in television and her dedication to music for over a decade.
 She also expressed pride in her achievements, including buying a house for her parents and performing in sold-out stadiums.
 While she stated her respect for Milei's stance on culture, she criticized the demonization of the industry and the unfair perception in his speech.
 Additionally, she asked the president to choose a path that benefited all citizens and advocates for the freedom to think differently.
 Finally, she invited him to attend any of her concerts to demonstrate her professionalism on stage.

 The case was compared by many to Trump's and Bolsonaro's political persecution of Taylor Swift in the United States and of Pabllo Vittar and Anitta in Brazil, respectively.
 It prompted Axel Kicillof, governor of the Buenos Aires Province, to assert the importance of investing in culture and to create policies that foster cultural events and protect artists, which was called "the Lali effect".